gerardobort/mongorilla/README.md

 Mongorilla is a simple CMS (Content Management System) for MongoDB.

-Check the [Live demo!](http://mongorilla.herokuapp.com) - use one of these credentials:
+Check the [Live demo!](http://mongorilla.herokuapp.com) using one of these credentials:
-1. admin / 123
+* admin / 123
-2. test / 123
+* test / 123

 ## Why Mongorilla
 Mongoorilla let you define your Mongo Documnets schemas by simply editing a [JSON config file](https://github.com/gerardobort/mongorilla/blob/master/config/default.json).